akib1162100/financial-demo/README.md

 See the [installation instructions](https://github.com/jmespath/jp#installing)

-If you use Ubuntu, you can just issue the command:
+If you use Ubuntu, you can issue the command:

 ```bash
 make install-jp